John Sanders (Chair):

 For seven years before I retired in 2016 I was development manager at the Nystagmus Network (NN) charity.
 Nystagmus is an eye condition I’ve had since infancy, so I’ve always been vision impaired.
 There’s no cure and little in the way of treatment for nystagmus, which is one reason I became and remain active in support groups and charities like the CIB, NN and RNIB.”

-“I have been a trustee for 5 years and chair for two and a half years.
+“I have been a trustee for five years and I was chair of the Board of Trustees for two and a half years.

 I’ve worked in the charity sector for over 20 years, most of this time has been spent working with blind and partially sighted people and older people.
 I was Director for RNIB in Wales for five years and have experience in leading organisations and alliances to deliver sustainable change.